 Gather the ingredients.

-In large nonreactive bowl or pot, mix salt into water.
+In a large nonreactive bowl or pot, mix salt into the water.

-Add cabbage to salt water and if necessary, weigh down with large plate so leaves are all submerged.
+Add cabbage to salt water and, if necessary, weigh down with a large plate so leaves are all submerged.
 Soak cabbage for 5 to 6 hours.

 Remove cabbage and rinse in cold water, squeezing out excess liquid.